remla25-team17/app/README.md

 }
 ```

+---

 ### `GET /api/v1/version`

-Returns version information for both app and model service.
+Returns version details of the app and connected model-service.

 **Response**: